 However, like I mentioned above, it may not be the best choice for young children or those with sensitive skin.

 The good news is that you can make an amazing slime recipe without borax!
 Actually we’ve made a LOT of homemade slime without borax!
+Like this one!

-We’ve made plenty of slime recipes with contact lens solution and liquid starch as the activator, with no adverse effects.
+We’ve made plenty of awesome slime recipes with contact lens solution and liquid starch as the activator, with no adverse effects.
 However, with young kids, I like to err on the side of caution, which is why we make so many taste-safe and easy slime without borax.

-Updated January 2018 — This edible silly putty was hands down our most popular slime recipe of 2017!
 Be sure to check out the demo video in the printable recipe card at the bottom of the post!

 Why I love this edible silly putty recipe: